-- To bring it back to our analogy, the inspired original Greek texts use a general word, which is a single concept which encompasses both blue and green.
-Historic Christianity has thus interpreted it as possibly blue or possibly green.
-Modern English translations have decided it must be blue.
+- To bring it back to our analogy, the inspired original Greek texts use a general word, which is a single concept which encompasses both yellow and orange.
+Historic Christianity has thus interpreted it as possibly yellow or possibly orange.
+Modern English translations have decided it must be yellow.

 Judas of James

 - In Luke 6:16 and Acts 1:13, the popular ESV Bible translation identifies the apostle as "Judas the son of James".

 - However, the King James Version (from 1611 AD) translates the same verse as "Judas the brother of James".